 To finish off our list, we will head back to Illinois, this time to a town called Frankfort.
 The drive will take almost six hours.
 This village is located to the northwest of the state and is a thriving suburb of Chicago.
 The downtown area is full of boutiques, so it’s an excellent spot to visit if you want to purchase unique items and support local businesses.
 If you’re travelling with kids, a trip to KidsWork Children’s Museum is a must - there’s plenty of interactive exhibitions to keep the little ones entertained.
 And if you like reading comic books, then you can spend some time in Amazing Fantasy Books & Comics.

 Plenty to explore from Columbus

-Whether you’re looking for some outdoor fun in a town like Decatur, Illinois or the historic charm of a place like Middleburg, Virginia, there’s plenty to choose from.
+Of course, you can always choose to just sit back and relax in a staycation spot in Ohio but if you’re looking for some outdoor fun in a town like Decatur, Illinois or the historic charm of a place like Middleburg, Virginia, there’s plenty to choose from.
+You should see the sights or engage in the many fun things to do in Columbus first before you embark on your journey.
 Make sure to pack some snacks and enjoy your road trip from Columbus, Ohio!